 Take and Follow Advice

 Surgery can throw anybody out of whack.
-If you have a specific health condition it’s especially important to understand how surgery may impact your condition and how to manage it well to ensure you have a smooth recovery.
+If you have a specific health condition it’s especially important to understand how a breast augmentation may impact your condition and how to manage it well to ensure you have a smooth recovery.